philipp-schwarz/draw16/README.md

 ## Performance

 If you use Draw16 wrong you will suffer with poor performance.
-There is no need to read the whole documentation, but you should read this:
+There is no need to read the whole documentation, but you should read this.
 Always take care of the transparency in your chips / textures.
 This is key.

 ![](docimg/trans0.png "")
 **No transparency - super fast**